 Chapter 3.
 Managing guests from a web interface

 Chapter 4.
-Managing guests from CLI
+Managing guests from a CLI

 Chapter 5.
 Processor and memory virtualization

 Chapter 6.
-I/O Virtualization
+I/O virtualization

 Chapter 7.
-Advanced topics
+Advanced topic

 These pages are Web versions of IBM Redbooks- and Redpapers-in-progress.
 They are published here for those who need the information now and may contain spelling, layout and grammatical errors.